SofiyaSp/SofiyaSp/README.md

 - 👋 Hi, I’m @SofiyaSp
 - 👀 I’m interested in Math, physics and Languages
-- 🌱 I’m currently learning engineering
+- 🌱 I’m currently studying engineering
 - 💞️ I’m looking to collaborate on fun, simple projects
-- 📫 How to reach me by Instagram: sofiya.sp

 <!---
 SofiyaSp/SofiyaSp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.